acemonstertoys/fatt-nomcon-2019/README.md

 4. Use "cd PROJECTS/MintyBOx" command to navigate to the directory with specific project code
 5. Finally run the command "python3 Driver.py" to start software running
 6. NOTE: Use "python3" and NOT "python", in step 5 or you will get run time errors!!!

+***
+makerspace-auth-RedBeard-2019-05-30-1000:

+Clone of code from the following GitHub repo as of May 30, 2019 at 10 am PT

+***WARNING***
+This code controls the RFID reader.
+NOT fully tested with  and hardware pins need to be configured.